 THE REALTIME CENTER FOR LEARNING TRAINING PROGRAM

-Applicants are encouraged to attend an Open House Workshop where detailed information about the job field, classes and requirements are covered.
-In addition, applicants have a hands-on opportunity to see and try the equipment and get a basic feel for the topics that will be covered in the Center’s classes.
+Applicants are encouraged to reach out to the Realtime Center so they can receive detailed information about the job field, classes and student requirements are covered.
 This allows potential students to make an informed decision before enrolling in the training program.

-As many applicants are also employed, the Realtime Center For Learning program has been designed for flexibility with self-paced units (within program parameters), once-a-week in-house evening classes, and instruction done through multi-media and CD-ROM technology that’s available at the convenience of the student.
+As many applicants are also employed, the Realtime Center For Learning program has been designed for flexibility with self-paced units (within program parameters), once-a-week online classes, and instruction done through multi-media technology that’s available at the convenience of the student.

 Students accepted into the program will begin with Court Reporting Studies, Unit 1 and progress sequentially through Court Reporting Studies to Unit 24 and an internship.
 Students may progress through the Court Reporting Studies units at their own pace, with a minimum of three Units completed each quarter.

 I just want to thank Harriet and the teachers at Realtime Center For Learning for the training I received.
 They gave me the tools and confidence I needed to land a job and establish myself in the industry with a reputable agency.
 If you want to be a prominent realtime writer in the court reporting industry, then Realtime Center For Learning is the school for you.
 Christine DeRosa, RCFL 2012 Graduate and Freelance Court Reporter